MicrosoftDocs/fabric-docs/docs/real-time-analytics/onelake-mirroring.md

 When you **enable** data availability on your KQL database or table:

 * Existing tables aren't affected.
-New tables are available in OneLake.
+New tables are made available in OneLake.
 * New data is made available in OneLake.
 * Existing data isn't backfilled.
-* The data can't be deleted, truncated, or purged.
+* Data can't be deleted, truncated, or purged.
 * Table schema can't be altered and the table can't be renamed.
 * The [Data retention policy](data-policies.md#data-retention-policy) of your KQL database is also applied on the delta tables.
-The data that's removed from your KQL database at the end of the retention period, is also removed from the delta tables.
+Data that's removed from your KQL database at the end of the retention period is also removed from the delta tables.

 When you **disable** data availability on your KQL database or table:

-* The data can be deleted, truncated, or purged.
-* Table schema can be altered and the table can be renamed.
 * Existing tables aren't affected.
 New tables won't be available in OneLake.
+* New data isn't made available in OneLake.
+* Data can be deleted, truncated, or purged.
+* Table schema can be altered and the table can be renamed.
-* The data is soft deleted from OneLake.
+* Data is soft deleted from OneLake.

 ## Prerequisites